schoolofdevops/learn-jenkins/continuous-delivery/chapters/050_add_build_triggers.md

   * user
   * user's API token

-* We will use admin user's API token to trigger this job.
+* We will use admin (first user we created)  user's API token to trigger this job.
 You can find this at

 ```
 jenkins_homepage -> people -> admin -> configure